tupuni/markdown-cv/cv-en.md

 ### Open data and Code

+@. **Hermann A.**, Forkel R. 2023. pofatu/pofatu-data v1.3: Pofatu, a curated and open-access database for geochemical sourcing of archaeological materials. *Zenodo*. https://doi.org/10.5281/zenodo.10090671

 @. **Hermann A.** 2023. tupuni/polynesianoutliersvoyaging, data and code for A. Hermann et al. 2023 Science Advances. *Zenodo*. https://doi.org/10.5281/zenodo.7388196

 @. **Hermann A.**, Forkel R. 2021. pofatu/pofatu-data v1.2: Pofatu, a curated and open-access database for geochemical sourcing of archaeological materials. *Zenodo*. https://doi.org/10.5281/zenodo.4726799